kshitijrajsharma/virtughan/paper.md

 # Acknowledgments

 We extend our gratitude to the maintainers of foundational GIS libraries such as Rasterio [@rasterio], rio-tiler [@rio-tiler], Mercantile [@mercantile], and FastAPI [@fastapi].
-We also thank colleagues and mentors at Paris Lodron University of Salzburg and in the Copernicus Masters in Digital Earth program for their insights and support.
+We extend our gratitude to our colleagues and mentors at the Copernicus Masters in Digital Earth program, co-funded by the European Union and hosted at Paris Lodron University of Salzburg, for their valuable insights and support.
+A special thanks to Associate Professor Dirk Tiede and Dr. Martin Sudmanns for their guidance on existing data cube methodologies.

 # References